 Many CRaFT have been lost to redevelopment or have disappeared as part of the social and economic change brought about by bridges and new modes of transport.
 Others still exist, either inland, like York gate on the Victoria Embankment, or on the foreshore, for example at Trig Lane or Custom House in the City of London – although they are no longer used as landing places.

-The CRaFT project brings together volunteers from Thames Discovery Programme (TDP), the City of London Archaeological Society (COLAS) and students from the Institute of Archaeology (University College London).
+The CRaFT project brings together volunteers from the City of London Archaeological Society (COLAS) and Thames Discovery Programme (TDP).
 It extends the scope and depth of TDPs London’s Lost Waterways project.

 There are so many ways to get involved, such as ‘digging’ through archives, foreshore fieldwork, discovering CRaFT in paintings or literature, blogging, foreshore photography, and more!